Topics

 A personal CRM doesn't conjure intimacy.
 What it does is push the weak-tie list back into your peripheral vision often enough that one of those people surfaces when you have a free hour.
 Contact Book does this with a per-person cadence (yearly works for most weak ties), an overdue list on the dashboard, and a one-line conversation log so the next message has a hook to open with.
 The mental model is groundskeeper, not curator.

 There's a failure mode worth naming.
 People with a personal CRM and a weak-tie list sometimes start sending "checking in!" messages on schedule, with the warmth of a Slack reminder.
 Receivers can smell it.
 The point of yearly contact isn't to prove you remembered; it's to actually have a moment where the other person crosses your mind and you say something specific.
 If you can't write something specific, the cadence is wrong, the relationship is genuinely over, or you're treating the tool as an obligation list.
-None of those are failures of the person.
+None of those are failures of the person (see also: the etiquette of the follow-up).

 FAQ